 "Other assets - relocation incentives granted to tenants" relate to expenses incurred by the Company towards relocation incentives to existing tenants.
 Relocation incentives were provided mainly to aid tenants throughout the re installation and refitting works in transforming newly occupied space for the tenants' specific business operations and needs.
-Management is of the opinion, that these relocation incentives do not increase the investment property's fair value, since (i) these contributions have mainly resulted in tenant leasehold improvements and (ii) these incentives were not essential for vacating any of the tenants in order to fulfil the expansion work plan.
+Management is of the opinion, that these relocation incentives do not increase the investment property's fair value, since these contributions have mainly resulted in tenant leasehold improvements.

 "Other assets - unamortised discounts granted to tenants" relates to additional discounts provided by the Company during the 2020 and 2021 financial years to its tenants.
-The discounts were granted due to the development of the Covid-19 outbreak.
+The discounts were granted due to the Covid-19 outbreak.
 Discounts were given to aid the tenants with the disruption of their normal operations, following a number of measures in force such as full lock down periods during the years.
 The discounts qualify as rent concessions/lease modifications under IFRS16.